Review of Local Development Plan (LDP2)

 What happens next?

 Development Plan Scheme.
-This will be amended in due course to reflect the recent change in anticipated timescales).
+This will be amended in due course to reflect recent changes in anticipated timescales.